SimonCadge/piccollage_fileshare_challenge/readme.md

 Added user registration and session management.
 You're now not able to create or access file share links unless you are logged in.
 Also created a javascript controller using Stimulus to allow you to copy the share link to the clipboard just by pressing a button.

-Currently there is no connection between a user and the files they have uploaded.
-My next plan is to list the files that a user has uploaded on their user page and allow them to manually revoke them if they want to.
+The user page now lists all of the files that user has created.
+A user can revoke the link to a file if they are the person who originally uploaded it, but if they are just viewing it that option doesn't appear.

 Next steps:
- - Configure connection between a user and the files they upload.
- - List the user's files on their user page and allow them to manually revoke them.
- - Anyone can see any file if they have the link even if they're logged out, but only the author of the file can revoke it.
  - Improve UI.
  - Deploy to AWS and integrate with S3.